eoaranda/Udacity-IAC-Udagram-Project/README.md

 ./scripts/create.sh create-app udagram-project us-east-1 udacity
 ```

-#### If you want to use Default values you can omit this parameters:
+#### Option 2 - If you want to use Default values you can omit this parameters:
 To spin up the network run the following command in your terminal:
 ```sh
 ./scripts/create.sh create-network udagram-project